-The C1 is essentially identical to the Peugeot 108 and Toyota Aygo, with the three models developed together and built at the same factory in the Czech Republic.
-It has been speculated that, when the current model ends production (expected to be in 2021), it will be replaced by an electric model with no petrol-engined version available.
+The C1 was essentially identical to the Peugeot 108 and Toyota Aygo, with the three models developed together and built at the same factory in the Czech Republic.
+With Citroën’s parent company Stellantis now also owning Fiat, it is likely that any future Citroën city car will be based on the new, all-electric Fiat 500.

-The Citroën C1 has received generally positive reviews from the UK motoring media, although its overall Expert Rating falls a long way short of the class-leading Hyundai i10.
-It has been praised for its low running costs and overall driving dynamics, but criticised for a lack of refinement compared to newer rivals.
+The Citroën C1 received generally positive reviews from the UK motoring media throughout its seven-year production cycle.
+It was praised for its low running costs and overall driving dynamics, but criticised for a lack of refinement compared to newer rivals.

 Key specifications